F5EMEA/oltra/use-cases/two-tier-architectures/gitops/README.md

     }
 }
 ```
 Both templates can be found on the following <a href="https://clouddocs.f5.com/containers/latest/userguide/what-is.html">link</a> and require the following parameters.
+Of course you can modify the templates to include any functionality supproted by AS3

 | Parameter name | Description | Requirement | Default value | TCP |  HTTP |
 |:-|:-|:-:|:-:|:-:|:-:|